CloudCockpit Reconciliation

 CloudCockpit provides these types of reconciliation files:

-License: Includes legacy licensing charges.
+Contains legacy licensing charges.

-When are reconciliation files made available?
+When are reconciliation files available?

-License and Usage are usually available two days after your CSP billing anniversary.
+Usually available two days after your CSP billing anniversary.

 Example: If your anniversary is on September 12, your invoice will be available after September 14.